Chapter 10.47

 (a) Setbacks.
 DADUs shall meet rear and side accessory structure setback requirements and shall be set back equal to or further than the primary dwelling from the front property line.

-All single-family dwellings, where defined in WCC 10.08.055 and where allowed by Chapter 10.10 WCC, District Use Chart, shall meet the following standards unless otherwise regulated within this code:
+All single-family dwelling units, where defined in WCC 10.08.055 and where allowed by Chapter 10.10 WCC, District Use Chart, shall meet the following standards when on a lot with a total of five or more dwelling units, unless otherwise regulated within this code:

 (1) Purpose.